Who was Richard Avedon?

 How the photo was made

-To get the bees attracted the body of Fischer; a queen bee pheromone was patted onto different spots of Fischer’s head and chest.
+To get the bees attracted to Fischer’s body, a queen bee pheromone was patted onto different spots of Fischer’s head and chest.
 Pheromone is an attractant for other bees.

 Afterward, 200 feet, roughly 61 meters away, packages of bees were uncovered on the ground.
 The bees detected the pheromone and started to move towards Fischer, who still recalls watching the swarm of bees moving towards him.
 “They started forming a cloud over my head,” he stated3.
 The bees did sting Fischer four times during the session, which lasted for an hour and a half.

 Beekeeper, along with other 179 photographs by Avedon, is part of a retrospective show that spreads across his 60-year career.
 The other images mostly show famous people, including Marilyn Monroe and T.S.
 Eliot.
-Harry N. Abrams and The Metropolitan Museum of Art published a book titled Richard Avedon: Portraits, which features essays by Avedon as well as the show’s curator, Maria Morris Hambourg.
+Harry N. Abrams and The Metropolitan Museum of Art published a book titled Richard Avedon: Portraits, which features essays by Avedon and the show’s curator, Maria Morris Hambourg.

 This portrait, alongside others by Avedon in his American West project, is printed up to four feet tall.
 It’s typical of his works, with shinning white backgrounds, shadowless lighting, and a touch of emotional blankness.